 In a subplot, the company clerk, Corporal Walter "Radar" O'Reilly (Gary Burghoff) tells another surgeon, Major Charles Emerson Winchester III (David Ogden Stiers) that, on Mulcahy's recommendation, he'd written to Charles' mother, and asked her to send something that would remind the down-in-the-dumps Boston Brahmin of happier times.
 She sent his old toboggan cap, and Charles was overjoyed.
 Another surgeon, Captain B.J.
 Hunnicutt (Mike Farrell), plays Santa.

 Honorable Mention: Despite the Korean War lasting 3 years, the show had 4 Christmas-themed episodes.
-One was set around the British tradition of superiors and subordinates switching roles on the day after, Boxing Day.
+One, "'Twas the Day After Christmas," airing on December 28, 1981, was set around the British tradition of superiors and subordinates switching roles on the day after, Boxing Day.
 But, aside from Mulcahy still singing Christmas carols, it doesn't have much to do with Christmas.

 In the show's 1st season, airing December 17, 1972, "Dear Dad" shows Hawkeye writing to his father in Maine about the weird goings-on at the 4077th at Christmastime.
 Including the fact that he has to leave a Christmas party there to attend to a wounded soldier in a foxhole.
 While still wearing his Santa Claus costume.